Origin and Aims

 In practice it focuses on three main activities: giving studentships to postgraduate research students, giving research grants and running an international essay competition.
 The details of how these work (rules, application forms) and the names of the recipients and essay competition winners can be found elsewhere on this website.

 FURS is run by Trustees who hold an annual meeting.
-They are currently: Linda McDowell (Chair), Tim Butler (Treasurer), Fulong Wu, Matthew Gandy, Eduardo Marques, Judit Bodnar, Patrick le Galès and Paula Meth.
+They are currently: Linda McDowell (Chair), Tim Butler (Treasurer), Fulong Wu, Eduardo Marques, Judit Bodnar, Patrick le Galès and Paula Meth.
 The Company Secretary and Administrator of FURS is Sally Pepperall.

 Further information about the origins of FURS can be found in an article in International Journal of Urban and Regional Research 22 (4), 1998, 676-682.